 University Health Services is involved in planning and co-sponsoring a number of outreach health education and promotion initiatives on campus.
-Special events include, but are not limited to the following:
+Special events include, but are not limited to those listed below.

 Alcohol Awareness Day

 Alcohol Awareness Day is an outreach event that provides an opportunity to increase students' knowledge and awareness on issues pertaining to alcohol use and abuse.
 Emphasis is placed on the importance of students making informed choices about alcohol consumption.
-Contact the Office of Health Promotion for more information, 330-672-8266
+Contact the Office of Health Promotion for more information, 330-672-8265.
+Check back for information about future opportunities.

 National Depression Screening Day

-Come to National Depression Screening Day (NDSD) on Thursday, October 6th from 10 a.m. to 4 p.m.
-The event is being held on the 2nd floor mezzanine of the Kent Student Center, and is open to all students, faculty and staff, as well as the larger Kent community.
+Come to National Depression Screening Day (NDSD) on Thursday, Oct.
+3, 2019 from 10 a.m. to 4 p.m.
+The event is being held on the 2nd floor of the Kent Student Center, and is open to all students, faculty and staff, as well as the larger Kent community.

 The Great American Smokeout